ipllamas/calculator/README.md

 separate functions, but their purpose is still not inherently clear.
 I think my code documentation will be tested when I revisit this in the future.

+In the future, I plan to implement keyboard support and the ability to change inputs to negatives.
+I also want to tidy up the actual calculator to look more presentable.